eregon/app2engine/README.md

 If app2engine does not work as expected, I recommend to use enginex, since it is likely more up-to-date and made by a member of the Rails core team.

-app2engine however keep all its interest as a light solution for converting applications.
+app2engine however keeps all its interest as a light solution for converting applications.

 ## Install